awsdocs/aws-codecommit-user-guide/doc_source/how-to-update-pull-request.md

 + [update\-pull\-request\-approval\-state](how-to-review-pull-request.md#update-pull-request-approval-state), to approve or revoke approval on a pull request\.
 + [create\-pull\-request\-approval\-rule](how-to-create-pull-request-approval-rule.md#how-to-create-pull-request-approval-rule-cli), to create an approval rule for a pull request\.
 + [delete\-pull\-request\-approval\-rule](how-to-edit-delete-pull-request-approval-rule.md#delete-pull-request-approval-rule), to delete an approval rule for a pull request\.
++ [Create a commit using the AWS CLI](how-to-create-commit.md#how-to-create-commit-cli) or [Create a commit using a Git client](how-to-create-commit.md#how-to-create-commit-git), to create and push additional code changes to the source branch of an open pull request\.

 **To use the AWS CLI to update pull requests in a CodeCommit repository**